jamescarlyle/jamescarlyle.github.io/_posts/2015-07-21-what-is-a-smart-contract.md

 ---
 layout: post
-title:  "What is a Smart Contract"
+title:  "What is a Smart Contract?"
 ---

 I'm spending quite a lot of time experimenting with [Smart Contracts](https://en.wikipedia.org/wiki/Smart_contract) on the [Ethereum](https://www.ethereum.org/) platform.
 There are many definitions for smart contracts: my favorite recollection (from [Richard Brown](http://gendal.me)) is